-The Output Latch register (LATA) is also memory mapped.
+The Data Latch register (LATA) is also memory mapped.
 Read-modify-write operations on the LATA register read and write the latched output value for PORTA.

 The RA4 pin is multiplexed with the Timer0 module clock input to become the RA4/T0CKI pin.
-Pins RA6 and RA7 are multiplexed with the main oscillator pins; they are enabled as oscillator or I/O pins by the selection of the main oscillator in Configuration Register 1H (see Section 24.1 "Configuration Bits" for details).
+Pins RA6 and RA7 are multiplexed with the main oscillator pins.
+They are enabled as oscillator or I/O pins by the selection of the main oscillator in Configuration Register 1H (see Section 24.1 "Configuration Bits" for details).
 When they are not used as port pins, RA6 and RA7 and their associated TRIS and LAT bits are read as '0'.

 The other PORTA pins are multiplexed with analog inputs, the analog VREF+ and VREF- inputs and the comparator voltage reference output.
-The operation of pins RA3:RA0 and RA5 as A/D Converter inputs is selected by clearing/setting the control bits in the ADCON1 register (A/D Control Register 1).
+The operation of RA5 and RA3:RA0 pins as A/D converter inputs is selected by clearing/setting the control bits in the ADCON1 register (A/D Control Register 1).